Take a fresh look at your lifestyle.

 Kedar Ghat- The Mandala of Kashi

 Kedar Ghat, home to the Gauri Kedareshwar temple, is one of the five sacred ghats in Varanasi.
-Dashashwamedh, Panchganga, Manikarnika and Adi Keshav being the other four major ghats.
+Dashashwamedh, Panchganga, Manikarnika, and Adi Keshav are the other four major ghats.

 Just as Kashi is believed to be the mandala of India’s devotion, Kedara is believed to be the mandala of Kashi- Kedar Khand.